 The things you whisper.
 The things you do in the dark...or light.
 The things you feel but you don’t know how to name.
 This is a radio show about all of those things.
 It’s about the triumphs and the terrors of human intimacy, the bliss and banality of being in love and the wild diversity of the human heart.

 Love + Radio features in-depth, otherworldly-produced conversations exploring all of life’s gray areas on an eclectic range of subjects, from the seedy to the sublime.
-Host Nick van der Kolk and producer Brendan Baker craft every second of this remarkable, award-winning podcast.
+Host Nick van der Kolk and producer Brendan Baker craft every second of this remarkable, award-winning show.

 Strangers by Lea Thau (Peabody winner & former Moth Director), part of KCRW’s Independent Producer Project, features stories about people we meet, the connections we make, the heartbreaks we suffer, the kindness we encounter, & the frightful moments when we discover we aren't even who we thought we were.